-The 2016-17 Clarke Central High School varsity football team has made improvements from their record last season of 4-6 by finishing with an overall record of 7-5 and earning a place in the playoffs for the first time since 2013.
+The 2016-17 Clarke Central High School varsity football team has made improvements from their record last season of 4-6 by finishing with an overall record of 7-5.
+The Gladiators also earned a place in the Georgia High School Association 8-AAAAA playoffs for the first time since 2013.

 “The improvement (this season) started with the coaches.
 It started with bringing in talented coaches,” senior linebacker Byron Spraggins said.
 “I think we have improved with commitment.
 A lot of kids show up and not miss practice which is valuable time.”